Tour of Ancient Madurai and Rameshwaram

-Day One: Greco-Roman Commerce and a Hall of a Thousand Pillars
+Day One: Greco-Roman Commerce and a Hall with a Thousand Pillars

-Ancient Madurai is celebrated for its Meenakshi Temple and is one of India's oldest cities with a history dating back to the 6th century BC.
+Ancient Madurai is celebrated as one of India's oldest cities with a history dating back to the 6th century BC.
 Madurai's trade with the ancient Greeks and Romans is well known.
 It was the capital of the Pandayan Empire till the 14th century and is now an important commercial center of South India.

 In the afternoon, visit The Meenakshi Temple, which is a superb example of Dravidian architecture and sculpture.
-The temple has two sanctra, one dedicated to Shiva and the other to his spouse Meenakshi.
-The highlight of Meenakshi temple is the "Hall of Thousand Pillars" - all of which are elaborately sculpted A set of musical pillars carved out of a single block of granite that emit melodic noted when tapped, splendid mandapas and a large temple tank are all part of the huge complex.
+The highlight of Meenakshi temple is the "Hall of Thousand Pillars" - all of which are elaborately sculpted A set of musical pillars carved out of a single block of granite.

-Day Excursion to Rameshwaram.
-Travel from the mainland to this island is through a bridge, also known as Pamban Bridge, which connects the Rameswaram Island with the main land.
+Travel from the mainland to this island is through a bridge, also known as Pamban Bridge, which connects the Rameswaram Islandwith the main land.
 It is the longest Sea Bridge in India lengths nearly 2.2 kms and stands as a fine example of Indian technology.
 The bridge was constructed at an elevation and provides beautiful views of the sea and adjoining Islands.

 Rameswaram is said to be as old as the Ramayana and its importance as a place of pilgrimage is equaled by only that of Kashi (Varanasi).
 Pilgrimage to Kashi will be completed only after ritual bathing at Rameswaram.

 According to religious legend, Lord Ram went to Sri Lanka from Rameswaram to rescue Sita from Ravana, the King of Sri Lanka.
-For this Rama had invoked the sea god and made a bridge with the help of Hanuman (the monkey god) along the pathway.
+For this Lord Rama had invoked the sea god and made a bridge with the help of Hanuman (the monkey god) along the pathway.
 It is said that if you travel to Sri Lanka by boat you can still see remains of the bridge.
-This bridge was built using big rocks that floated on water.
+This bridge was built using big rocks that "floated on water."